oracle-livelabs/database/edition-based-redefinition/connect-adb/connect-adb-new.md

     ![Navigate to Autonomous Transaction Processing](images/navigate-atp.png " ")

 3. Select the compartment you were assigned.
 Expand the **root** compartment and then the **Livelabs** compartment.
 Select the **Compartment** assigned to you.You can verify the compartment assigned to you from the credentials page.
-Example: LLxxxxx-COMPARTMENT.
+Example: LL57859-COMPARTMENT.
 Make sure to select the right compartment assigned to you, if not you will not be able to see the ATP database.

     ![Select Compartment](images/select-compartment.png " ")